Tadukoo/TadukooPerms/README.md

 /tperm setrank < world > < player > < rank >
 * Sets a player's rank for the specified world.
 * Checks to see if the rank is listed in the world's ranks list in the config.yml and fails if it isn't listed.
+* Uses Tadukoo Core to get the UUID of the player to use.

 /tperm perm < rank > < world > < permission > [true|false|remove]
 * Putting in a true or false sets the permission.